yakir12/autotracker-deluxe/README.md

 #### 5. Process tracks
 This option runs in full when you click 'Run'.
 At present this will:
 1. Calibrate the tracks (undistort, transform perspective, and scale to mm)
-2. Zero the tracks (translate them so they all start at the same origin, (0,0)).
-3. Smooth the tracks using a basic univariate spline
+2. Smooth the tracks using a basic univariate spline
-4. Produce and display a plot showing the smoothed tracks.
+3. Produce and display a plot showing the smoothed tracks.
+4. Compute some basic summary statistics for your tracks.

+If enabled in the options (see below) this tool will also zero all of your tracks so that they start at (0,0).

 The calibration, zeroing, and smoothing stages all produce CSV files with the results.
 You can take these and open them in Excel or LibreOffice (or your preferred analysis